Hardware random number generator: History

 a coin (thus producing a random bit) dates at least to the times of ancient Rome.

 The first documented use of a physical random number generator for scientific purposes was by Francis Galton (1890).
-He devised a way to sample a probability distribution using a common gambling dice.
-In addition to the top digit, Galton also looked at the face of a dice closest to him, thus creating 6*4 = 24 outcomes (about 4.6 bits of randomness).
+He devised a way to sample a probability distribution using a common gambling die.
+In addition to the top digit, Galton also looked at the face of a die closest to him, thus creating 6*4 = 24 outcomes (about 4.6 bits of randomness).

 Kendall and Babington-Smith (1938) used a fast-rotating 10-sector disk that was illuminated by periodic bursts of light.
 The sampling was done by a human who wrote the number under the light beam onto a pad.
 The device was utilized to produce a 100,000-digit random number table (at the time such tables were used for statistical experiments, like PRNG nowadays).

 On 29 April 1947, the RAND Corporation began generating random digits with an "electronic roulette wheel", consisting of a random frequency pulse source of about 100,000 pulses per second gated once per second with a constant frequency pulse and fed into a five-bit binary counter.
 Douglas Aircraft built the equipment, implementing Cecil Hasting's suggestion (RAND P-113) for a noise source (most likely the well known behavior of the 6D4 miniature gas thyratron tube, when placed in a magnetic field).
 Twenty of the 32 possible counter values were mapped onto the 10 decimal digits and the other 12 counter values were discarded.
 The results of a long run from the RAND machine, filtered and tested, were converted into a table, which originally existed only as a deck of punched cards, but was later published in 1955 as a book, 50 rows of 50 digits on each page (A Million Random Digits with 100,000 Normal Deviates).
 The RAND table was a significant breakthrough in delivering random numbers because such a large and carefully prepared table had never before been available.
 It has been a useful source for simulations, modeling, and for deriving the arbitrary constants in cryptographic algorithms to demonstrate that the constants had not been selected maliciously ("nothing up my sleeve numbers").

 Since the early 1950s, research into TRNGs has been highly active, with thousands of research works published and about 2000 patents granted by 2017.